ddella/Debian11-K8s/Prometheus/prometheus.md

 ```

 # PV and PVC for Prometheus Server
 Prometheus needs storage space to store data.
 There's 2 components that needs storage.
-The server and the alert manager.
+The `server` and the `alertmanager`.
 Let's create 2 PV's to an NFS volume on the master node.

 Create a Persistent Volume (PV) and a Persistent Volume Claim (PVC) `yaml` file called `prom-srv-pv-pvc.yaml` with the following content.
-This is for the server component:
+This is for the `server` component:

 ```sh
 cat <<EOF | tee prom-srv-pv-pvc.yaml > /dev/null